 Online Store Open— your purchase helps support Pilgrim Hall!

 Pilgrim Hall Museum in Plymouth, MA, announces a major capital project to replace a failing roof and skylight directly over its original 1824 gallery full of iconic New England artworks and artifacts.
 Our museum is one of the nation’s oldest public museums, built in 1824 by the Pilgrim Society (established 1820).
-After rain was discovered falling inside the original 199-year-old gallery, a temporary rubber roof was installed to prevent immediate damage to irreplaceable collections.
+After rain was discovered falling inside the original 200-year-old gallery, a temporary rubber roof was installed to prevent immediate damage to irreplaceable collections.
 In late June 2023, the Pilgrim Society Board of Trustees endorsed a $6.4 million campaign to replace the roof and skylight, install new museum quality lighting, upgrade HVAC systems, and steward historical materials during the extensive construction required ahead.
 The project includes the restoration of monumental artwork and innovative exhibit redesign for a transformative impact on the visitor experience.

 Learn more about the history of Pilgrim Hall Museum's venerable main building, the issues facing us, and what we plan to do to fix them in this PAC-TV presentation, and short Light the Way history video:

-Now we need (more than) a little help from our friends to Raise the Roof and Light the Way for Pilgrim Hall's future!
+We need (more than) a little help from our friends to Raise the Roof and Light the Way for Pilgrim Hall's future!
 Please become part of our future - your tax-deductible gift in any amount will help Pilgrim Hall Museum and its irreplaceable collection enter its third century sturdy, stable, beautifully lighted and dry!

 Connecting with community at PHM!
 Enjoy videos highlighting community partners, public audiences, and local historians.